 Ideally, do everything.
 Have an entry page that stands alone, and offer a free report and newsletter.
 This can take a while to build up, so take your time with it.

-Presently EJ offers my two leading free reports, an email newsletter and the guide, but it has taken several years to create all these resources.
+Presently my blog offers my two leading free reports, an email newsletter and the guide, but it has taken several years to create all these resources.

 Use Fresh Eyes